Iron and wood – the perfect combination. Iron railings for log cabins are the ideal complement to the massive timbers

 Another option is to fill in your railings with panels of black iron with cut-out scenes.
 Here are a couple of places to check out:

 These places can create animals, forest scenes, trees and leaves or just about anything you can dream up for a custom job.
 Bear in mind that building codes typically call for baluster spacing of 4” or less so that little toddlers can’t poke their heads through and get stuck.

-You can choose between many styles of wrought iron elements, both powder-coated wrought iron elements and unfinished wrought iron stair components.
+You can choose between many styles of wrought iron elements, both powder-coated wrought iron elements and unfinished wrought iron railing components.
 You can mix and match the different styles to get the look you want.

 Among log cabin accessories, iron railings are a great choice.
 The solid look not only provides a complement to your rustic logs, they are also a rugged and safe option for stairway and loft railings without obstructing the view with large wooden members.

 We’re fortunate to live in an area of Western North Carolina that has a number of local blacksmiths, thanks in large part to the John C. Campbell Folk School, based nearby in Brasstown, NC.
 They can create custom pieces or entire railings made by hand with a traditional hammer and forge.